A Martingale-Free Introduction to Conditional Gaussian Nonlinear Systems: Optimal Conditional Sampling Procedures

 This corresponds to the bias-variance decomposition \cite{kohavi1997bias}, where the first term in \eqref{eq:biasvariancetrade} represents the bias and the second term captures the variance.
 Notably, the bias component is precisely the square of the traditional SRMSE in the posterior mean time series \eqref{eq:rmse}.
 The variance term quantifies the additional uncertainties in the sampled trajectory, beyond the variability of the posterior mean time series, which arise from the corresponding posterior covariance tensor—whether from the filter or smoother—and are often overlooked in applications that consider only the posterior mean.

-The next objective is to examine the difference in anomaly pattern correlation between the posterior mean time series and the sampled trajectories, as presented in the following theorem. \begin{thm}[\textbf{Anomaly Pattern Correlation of Sampled Trajectories}] The Corr coefficient between the sampled trajectory $\hat{\vy}$ and the truth $\vy$ is given by
+The next objective is to examine the difference in anomaly pattern correlation between the posterior mean time series and the sampled trajectories, as presented in the following theorem.
+Note that for this result we require that our scheme is accurate enough, in other words the time step is assumed to be small. \begin{thm}[\textbf{Anomaly Pattern Correlation of Sampled Trajectories}] Assuming $\dt$ is sufficiently small, then the Corr coefficient between the sampled trajectory $\hat{\vy}$ and the truth $\vy$ is given by

 where the constant $0\leq \eta\leq 1$ is defined by